08 34 75 Wood Sound Control Door Assemblies

 Wood Sound Control Door Assemblies

+Use this SimpleSpecs 3-part specification template to specify wood door and frame assemblies with sound control ratings.
 These assemblies include doors, frames, sound seals, thresholds, and astragals that are tested and furnished as a complete package.

 These door assemblies have the appearance of standard wood doors and frames.
-They are prepared to accept standard builders hardware and supplied with cam lift hinges when necessary.
+They are prepared to accept standard builder’s hardware and supplied with cam lift hinges when necessary.
+Sound control door assemblies can also be fire-rated and can include acoustic-rated glazed panels.

 What is it?

-These assemblies are used in commercial or industrial settings, such as music studios, theaters, conference rooms, military facilities, and hospitals, to provide a barrier against sound transmission.
+Wood door and frame assemblies with sound control ratings are an essential component in environments where sound abatement is critical.
+These assemblies are used in commercial or industrial settings.
+Such as music studios, theaters, conference rooms, military facilities, and hospitals, to provide a barrier against sound transmission.

 Sound Control Ratings

 The purpose of an acoustic-resistant door and frame assembly is to limit sound transmission from one side of the assembly to the other.
-The effectiveness of the acoustic product is tested and rated based on its ability to reduce sound transmission.
+The effectiveness of the acoustic product is tested and rated based on its ability to reduce sound transmission, which is expressed as Sound Transmission Class (STC).
+A measuring unit that determines how much sound transmission is blocked when traveling from one side of the assembly to another.
+Higher ratings indicating better sound control.

 How do Sound Control Ratings Work

 Sound control doors and window assemblies are tested based on the ASTM E-90 Standard.
 The ASTM E-90 Standard is a test method for Laboratory Measurement of Airborne Sound Transmission Loss of Building Partitions and Elements that credited laboratories use for testing acoustic products.
+This references ASTM E-413, which provides the formula for taking the test results from ASTM E-90 at sixteen different frequencies (1/3 octave bands) and produces a single performance result as an STC value.
 The higher the STC value, the better the noise abatement.

 The acoustic doors, frames, and windows are tested as complete assemblies.
 This includes the doors, frames, all perimeter acoustic gasketing, including door bottoms and threshold, and meeting-edge astragals at paired openings.
 Doors are tested as operable and not as fixed panels.

 Benefits of Sound Control Ratings

-Sound control doors create a barrier against sound transmission, effectively reducing the amount of noise that passes through the door and frame unit.
+Noise Reduction: Sound control doors create a barrier against sound transmission, effectively reducing the amount of noise that passes through the door and frame unit.
 Highly suitable for academic settings, recording studios, movie theaters, and performance halls.

-Wood door and frame assemblies with sound control ratings can assist in maintaining confidentiality and privacy in settings where it is essential, such as medical facilities, counseling centers, private government offices, military facilities, command centers, or board rooms.
-The acoustic assemblies are effective at reducing sound transmission and can help ensure the confidentiality of sensitive conversations and
+Improved Privacy: Wood door and frame assemblies with sound control ratings can assist in maintaining confidentiality and privacy in settings where it is essential, such as medical facilities, counseling centers, private government offices, military facilities, command centers, or board rooms.
+The acoustic assemblies are effective at reducing sound transmission and can help ensure the confidentiality of sensitive conversations and activities.

-All acoustic-resistant door and frame assemblies are calculated and engineered in compliance with the ASTM E-90 and E-413 standards.
+Compliance: All acoustic-resistant door and frame assemblies are calculated and engineered in compliance with the ASTM E-90 and E-413 standards.

-Customizations are available to meet specified needs, such as fire resistance, combined performance, and aesthetic requirements with side lights and transom frame application.
+Customization: Customizations are available to meet specified needs, such as fire resistance, combined performance, and aesthetic requirements with side lights and transom frame application.

 Recommended Manufacturer:

-metal Sound Control Door Assemblies
+Wood Sound Control Door Assemblies by ambico

-Related SimpleSpecs template:
+Related specification template:

 Industry Resources